During the history of Bethesda Softworks, the company has been through tough times.

 When talking about gaming products, Bethesda Softworks has contributed significantly.

-The American video game publisher’s home is in Rockville Maryland.
-Bethesda Softworks was formed in 1986 by Christopher Weaver.
+The American video game publisher’s home is in Rockville, Maryland.

-Bethesda Softworks is known for the creation of physics-based sports among many others.
+We know Bethesda Softworks for the creation of physics-based sports among many others.

 However, the company has experienced many struggles and setbacks before reaching where it is today.